romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 ### Monitoring

-Kubernetes internally doesnt have a monitoring solution .We must do it by integrating it with other monitoring tools like promethus,datadog,dynatrace etc. An in memory monitoring app is knowm as metrics server.Below are the few commands for the same.
+Kubernetes internally doesn't have a monitoring solution .We must do it by integrating it with other monitoring tools like prometheus,datadog,dynatrace etc. An in memory monitoring app  known as metrics server.Below are the few commands for the same.

 ```commandline